UK foreign minister says EU willing to renegotiate Brexit deal | Malay Mail

 “I'm absolutely clear that if we take the right approach to this, the Europeans would be willing to negotiate on the package.”

-Hunt did not specify if he was referring to the legally-binding withdrawal agreement which the EU has repeatedly insisted cannot be re-opened, or to the accompanying political declaration on future relations.
+Hunt did not specify if he was referring to the legally binding withdrawal agreement, which the EU has repeatedly insisted cannot be re-opened, or to the accompanying political declaration on future relations, which could be revisited.

-Brussels has said the declaration could be revisited if Britain makes a substantive change in its positions, for example on a customs union or access to the single market.

-May agreed the package with the EU last year but saw it rejected three times by British lawmakers, forcing her to delay Brexit twice — the latest extension being to October 31.
+May agreed the package with the EU last year but British lawmakers rejected it three times, forcing her to delay Brexit twice — the latest extension being to October 31.

 A controversial provision in the agreement for the Irish border, known as the backstop, has proved the key stumbling block.